roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 `video: title: "Consensus": https://media.giphy.com/media/XBLppkG4DwyKnplu1v/giphy.mp4`

 The situation is complicated as messengers can be intercepted and the message can be fabricated.
-Also, both messengers and generals can be traitors that are aimed to fail the operation and save the city.
+Also, both messengers and generals can be traitors that are the objective to fail the operation and save the city.

 Generals and messengers need to agree on all messages that they send to each other in order to win the battle.
 This agreement is called **consensus**.